Bayeslands: A Bayesian inference approach for parameter uncertainty quantification in Badlands: Materials and Methods

-The Bayeslands framework, given in Figure~\ref{fig:bayeslands}, employs an MCMC random-walk sampler to obtain draws from the joint posterior distribution, in order to predict and make inference regarding the topography.
+In order to evaluate the performance of Bayeslands on the problems (CM and Cr) presented previously, we consider the following issues and metrics: \begin{enumerate} \item Visualization of the true posterior surface evaluated across the grid; \item Bayeslands MCMC sampling and posterior distributions; \item Prediction of the topography and sediment erosion/deposition. \end{enumerate}

+We present the metrics for evaluating Bayeslands using the Badlands outputs (predicted topography and sediment erosion/deposition).
+We highlight that although a series of topographies are generated by Badlands, only the final topography is used for evaluation, while selected sediment erosion/deposition is used.
+The root mean squared-error (RMSE) is used as the metrics for evaluation where the final topography elevation (elev) and sediment erosion/deposition (sed) respectively are given by

+where, $\hat{\theta}$ is an estimated value of $\theta$, chosen according to some criteria and $\theta$ is the true value on which the ground truth topographies and sediment thickness were based. $f(.)$ and $g(.)$ represent the outputs of the Badlands model, as defined earlier while $m$ and $n$ represent the size of the selected topography. $v$ is the total number of selected points from sediment erosion/deposition as shown in Figure \ref{fig:erodep_cm} over the selected time frame, $n_t$.

-Table \ref{priorconf} provides information about the experimental setting including information about the MH proposal density's covariance matrix, which is assumed to be diagonal with entries equal to the square of step size.
-We performed several trial experiments to evaluate an optimum step size for the random-walk sampler.
+We use the information about uniform priors for the respective parameters from Table \ref{priorconf}.
+We construct proposal distributions using a covariance matrix, which is assumed to be diagonal with entries equal to the square of step-size ($\phi$).
+We performed several trial experiments to evaluate an optimal $\phi$ and use $\phi_{\rho} = 0.03$ for precipitation for both cases (Cr and CM).
+In the case for erodibility, CM uses $\phi = 4.e-8$ while Cr uses $\phi_{\epsilon} = 4.e-7$.
+We evaluate Bayeslands for selected number of samples with a 10\% burn-in period.
+Note that burn-in is considered as the initial sampling period before the draws in the chain are assumed to be from the invariant distribution, which in this case is the joint posterior.
+The different number of samples are used to check the convergence properties of the MCMC.

-Note that Badlands takes approximately 1.1 seconds to run a simulation for the Crater, and 0.8 seconds for \textit{Continental Margin} topography.
-The overall computation time taken for each experimental setup can be found in Table \ref{results}.
-The results were obtained using an Intel Core i7-8700 Processor (Hexa-Core, 8MB, 8T, 3.2GHz).
-Note that multi-processing was not used in the implementation of MCMC for Bayeslands.
+The overall computation time taken for Bayeslands for each experiment is also reported.
+We use an Intel Core i7-8700 Processor (Hexa-core, 3.2 Giga-Hertz) for all the experiments.
+Note that parallel computing was not used in the implementation of Bayeslands.